Oenanthe pimpinelloides: Identification

 Unlike other species in the genus, Oenanthe pimpinelloides has ovoid to globose root tubers (‘potatoes’) that are situated some distance from the base of the stem.
 Narrow-leaved water-dropwort may also have tubers of this shape (the only other species displaying such a character), but in contrast to O. pimpinelloides, these are held close to the base of the plant.
 However, on the grounds of conservation and wildlife law, the plant should not be uprooted to examine this character for identification purposes; different morphological features and habitat context should be looked at instead.

 Amongst the British species, corky-fruited water-dropwort is distinctive because it tends to grow in dry habitats and has flat-topped umbels.
 The bracts distinguish it from narrow-leaved water-dropwort, which has similarly fine foliage.

 O. pimpinelloides has been frequently confused with the very similar O. incrassans in southeast Europe, which is sometimes treated as a subspecies.

 Taxonomy and nomenclature

 The scientific name for corky-fruited water-dropwort was coined by Peter Artedi, who developed the modern binomial classification system, and defined the species on the basis of its involucral characters.
+However, Artedi's original Oenanthe pimpinelloides was not adequately separated from O. lachenalii and it was not until 1844 that a useful distinction between those two species was made.

-It was published after Artedi's death by Linnaeus in Species Plantarum, in 1753, and that name still stands, although numerous synonyms have been proposed over the years, including Oenanthe globosa Georgi (1800), Oenanthe graminifolia Gaudin (1828), Oenanthe anatolica K. Koch (1846), and Phellandrium mathioli Bubani (1899).
+The original (ambiguous) name was published after Artedi's death by Linnaeus in Species Plantarum, in 1753, and that name still stands for this species, although numerous synonyms have been proposed over the years, including Oenanthe globosa Georgi (1800), Oenanthe graminifolia Gaudin (1828), Oenanthe anatolica K. Koch (1846), and Phellandrium mathioli Bubani (1899).
 A full list can be found in the Synonymic Checklists of the Plants of the World.

 The following subspecies are currently recognised: O. pimpinelloides subsp. incrassans (Bory & Chaub.)
 Strid (2012), which occurs only in Greece; O. pimpinelloides subsp. callosa (Salzm. ex DC.)
 Maire, which is found in Morocco and Spain; and O. pimpinelloides subsp. pimpinelloides, which accounts for all other populations but is rarely recorded.